The Infinite Manager: Duplication is evil

 - When information needs to have a different access permissions (different people are allowed to see and edit it)

 - When a particular section becomes so large that it ruins the document it’s in—when it becomes “too big for its room and needs to move out.”
-For example, in our list of how we manage different web apps, the section on G Suite takes up as much space as all the other apps put together, so we gave it its own document and linked to that.
+For example, in our list of how we manage different web apps, the section on Google Workspace takes up as much space as all the other apps put together, so we gave it its own document and linked to that.
 Note that its siblings didn’t have to move out—that is, we didn’t need to create separate documents for every app.

 - When information needs to have a different access permissions (different people are allowed to see and edit it)